mohllal/mohllal.github.io/README.md

-# Personal Blog
+# My Personal Blog

 ![Screenshot](screenshot.png)

-This is a personal blog built using Jekyll and the [Will Jekyll Template](https://github.com/willianjusten/will-jekyll-templat).
+This is my personal blog built using Jekyll and the [Will Jekyll Template](https://github.com/willianjusten/will-jekyll-templat).

 ## Requirements